 If you’ve ever woken up with a sore hip or a numb shoulder, you’ve experienced what happens when your mattress provides uniform, one-size-fits-all support.
 Zoned support is the solution.
 This smart design feature means the mattress is intentionally firmer in some areas and softer in others to match your body’s needs.
 As sleep experts note, "Zoned support helps some mattresses give more or less support where your body needs it most when you're on your side."
 For side sleepers, this is a game-changer.
 It provides more give for your shoulders and hips to sink in comfortably, while offering firmer support under your waist to keep your spine in a healthy, straight line.

-Comfort Layers That Cradle Your Body
+Look for Comfort Layers That Cushion Your Body

 The comfort layer is the top portion of the mattress, and its job is to provide pressure relief and that initial plush feeling when you lie down.
 For side sleepers, a thick, high-quality comfort layer is essential.
 It’s what "allows hips and shoulders to sink in properly, keeping the spine straight."
 Without enough cushioning, your body’s widest points will press against the firm support core, leading to discomfort and tossing and turning.
 When you’re exploring different mattresses, look for options with generous comfort layers made from materials like memory foam or latex that contour to your unique shape, giving you a gentle, supportive hug.